Assiniboine Valley Railway

 The railway's assets are owned by the 23-member Assiniboine Valley Railway Club, Inc., with some of the equipment privately owned by members.
 The railway club president and owner of the land was Bill Taylor until his death in 2013.
 Presidency then transferred to vice president and co-founder Len La Rue.
 The network of tracks and "Charleswood Station" was located on Taylor's private 7 acre property.

 AVR was open to the public for riding during the second weekend of the month between June and October.

 As of April 2012 the railway had nine operating locomotives, including three steam locomotives and 53 cars, with eight more cars under construction.
 In the span of 26 years, the club laid more than 6000 ft of track.

 During the COVID-19 pandemic, the club had to close to the public as a result of provincial public health orders.

-In April 2021, the family of AVR's late founder requested that the railway club vacate the property within six months.
-This was completed in 2022.
+In April 2021, the family of AVR's late founder initially requested that the railway club vacate the property within six months.
+This was completed in autumn of 2022 following a deadline extension.

 The AVR has asked for financial support from the public, in order to relocate the railway.